 Ask: which step produced the wrong context?

-Identify the fault origin in the reasoning chain
+Locate the fault origin in the reasoning chain

-Accept that exact reproduction is often impossible
+Accept that exact reproduction is usually impossible

 1. Hallucination propagation